n0-ware/book-of-n0ware/Knowledge Base/Linux Fundamentals/03 Reading File Contents.md

 ## cat

-The `cat` command reads out a files contents, regardless of how much is ine the file.
+The `cat` command reads out the contents of a file, regardless of how much is in the file.

 ```
 linux@linux:~$cat file.txt
 This is a file with text inside
 ```

 There are several useful outputs.
-The argument `-n` prints each word on its own line:
+The argument `-n` prints each word on a new line:

 ```
 linux@linux:~$cat file.txt